Cerro de San Pedro: Mining history

 In 1592 padre Diego de la Magdalena met with some of the Guachichil peoples in the pueblo of Mesquitique.
 Among them was one man named Cualiname or Gualiname, who brought attention to the golden outlines in their face paintings.
 The missionary asked him where he had obtained this pigment, and was told there was much of the powder to the east of Mesquitique.

 Magdalena told Padre Francisco Franco about this discovery, who then told Captain Miguel Caldera, who took possession of the place from the indigenous peoples for the Viceroyalty of New Spain.
 Captain Caldera sent Gregorio de León, Juan de la Torre, and Pedro de Anda to verify the existence of the minerals.
-The latter named the locality San Pedro del Potosí, to honor his namesake saint and in memory of the famous mines of the Potosí in Alto Perú of the Viceroyalty of Peru, in present-day Bolivia.
+The latter named the locality San Pedro del Potosí, to honor his namesake saint and in memory of the famous mines of the Potosí in Upper Peru of the Viceroyalty of Peru, in present-day Bolivia.

 Gold and silver were found in and around the hills of San Pedro, but there was not enough local water to support mining operations.
 The nearest water source was to the north in the homelands of the Chichimeca people.
 Hindrances were overcome by 1624, and the mines were rich producers of gold and silver for centuries.
 The Mesoamerican historian Primo Feliciano Velázquez y Basalenque included extensive descriptions of the Cerro de San Pedro area in his accounts.